 April 10, 2019

-Subject Areas: Urban Economics, Public Finance, Labor Economics
+Subject Areas: Urban Economics, Public Finance, Labor Economics, Economics of Education

-Stephen L. Ross is a professor of economics at the University of Connecticut.
+Stephen L. Ross is a Professor of Economics at the University of Connecticut and Research Associate at the National Bureau of Economic Research.
 Professor Ross’s research has primarily focused on housing and mortgage lending discrimination, residential and school segregation, neighborhood and peer effects, and state and local governments.
 He has published in prestigious academic journals including the Journal of Political Economy, Review of Economics and Statistics, The Economic Journal, the American Economic Journal-Economic Policy, Social Problems and the Journal of Urban Economics, and published the Color of Credit with MIT Press in 2002.
 His research has been funded by the Department of Housing and Urban Development, the FannieMae Foundation, the Ford Foundation, the MacArthur Foundation, and the National Institutes of Health.
 Professor Ross also has consulted for Abt Associates, FannieMae, the National Consumer Law Center, the New York State Attorney General’s office, and the Urban Institute.
+He is a co-editor at Regional Science and Urban Economics and at Education Finance and Policy.
 He also edits the Urban and Real Estate Economics working paper announcement service for New Papers in Economics (NEP).

 Education: Ph.D., Economics, Syracuse University

-Honors and Appointments: — Co-editor, Regional Science and Urban Economics, 2018-Present — Research Fellow, Center for Financial Security, University of Wisconsin-Madison, 2018-Present — Member, Editorial Board, Journal of Economic Geography, 2015-Present — Scholar, Penn Institute for Urban Research, University of Pennsylvania, 2014-Present — Member, Editorial Board, Journal of Real Estate Finance and Economics, 2014-Present — Network Member, Human Capital and Economic Opportunity Global Working Group, University of Chicago — 2011-Present.Member, Editorial Board, Journal of Housing Economics, 2011-Present — Member, Editorial Board, Journal of Urban Economics, 2009-Present — Member, Editorial Board, Regional Science and Urban Economics, 2007-Present — Councillor at Large, the North American Regional Science Council, 2011-2013 — Fellow, Weimer School of Advanced Studies in Real Estate and Land Economics, Homer Hoyt Institute, 2011 — Inaugural University of Connecticut College of Liberal Arts and Sciences Research Award – Social Sciences Division 2009 — University of Connecticut, Chancellor’s Fellow, 2003-04 — Post-doctoral Fellow, Weimer School of Advanced Studies in Real Estate and Land Economics, Homer Hoyt Institute, 2001 — American Real Estate and Urban Economics Association Dissertation Award, 1995 — Syracuse University Fellowship, 1990-1994
+Honors and Appointments: — Member, Editorial Board, American Economic Journal: Economic Policy, 2020-Present – Co-editor, Education Finance and Policy, 2019-Present — Co-editor, Regional Science and Urban Economics, 2018-Present — Research Fellow, Center for Financial Security, University of Wisconsin-Madison, 2018-Present — Member, Editorial Board, Journal of Economic Geography, 2015-Present — Scholar, Penn Institute for Urban Research, University of Pennsylvania, 2014-Present — Member, Editorial Board, Journal of Real Estate Finance and Economics, 2014-Present — Network Member, Human Capital and Economic Opportunity Global Working Group, University of Chicago — 2011-Present.Member, Editorial Board, Journal of Housing Economics, 2011-Present — Member, Editorial Board, Journal of Urban Economics, 2009-Present — Member, Editorial Board, Regional Science and Urban Economics, 2007-Present — Councillor at Large, the North American Regional Science Council, 2011-2013 — Fellow, Weimer School of Advanced Studies in Real Estate and Land Economics, Homer Hoyt Institute, 2011 — Inaugural University of Connecticut College of Liberal Arts and Sciences Research Award – Social Sciences Division 2009 — University of Connecticut, Chancellor’s Fellow, 2003-04 — Post-doctoral Fellow, Weimer School of Advanced Studies in Real Estate and Land Economics, Homer Hoyt Institute, 2001 — American Real Estate and Urban Economics Association Dissertation Award, 1995 — Syracuse University Fellowship, 1990-1994

 Courses Taught: — Economics of Taxation and Government Spending — Urban Development and Policy — Economics of Poverty — Real Estate Principles — Principles of Macroeconomics — Advanced Labor Economics (Ph.D.) — Public Expenditures (Ph.D.)